Beansente-ssi/Data-Analytics/README.md

 <h1 align="center">Data Analytics Portfolio</h1>

 Welcome to my Data Analytics Portfolio!
-This repository contains a collection of projects I have worked on, including professional and personal endeavors.
-These projects showcase my skills in analyzing, visualizing, and deriving insights from data.

 ## About
-This repository highlights a variety of data analytics projects I have completed, ranging from exploratory data analysis (EDA) to advanced visualizations.
+This repository contains a collection of projects I have worked on, including professional and personal endeavors.
+This highlights a variety of data analytics projects I have completed, ranging from exploratory data analysis (EDA) to advanced visualizations.

 ## Projects
 Here are some examples of projects I worked on professionally and self-initiated projects to explore various topics and tools: